Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 - **Grade 3.5**: Take off
 - **Grade 3.5 - 4.75**: For each gate passed through in the first lap you get + 0.25
 - **Grade 4.75 - 6.0**: Average time over the second and third lap compared to the rest of the class
+- Solutions that go against the spirit of the exercise will not be accepted (e.g. finding bugs and exploiting them).

 ..
 Demonstration schedule on May 28th
 .. ----------------------------------